 Like the Challenged Voter Affidavit (CVA), the Secretary of State’s office will follow-up after the election, with any voter who signs a Qualified Voter Affidavit.

 In order to receive a ballot, you will still need to either complete a CVA (with photograph or Affidavit of Religious Exemption) or have your identity verified by an election official.

-If you do not have Photo ID, please tell one of the Greeters working at the polls.
+If you do not have a Photo ID, please tell one of the Greeters working at the polls.
 The Greeters will then direct you to the proper Election Official for assistance.
-It is important to know that if an election worker cannot identify you and you refuse to complete any portion of the Challenged Voter Affidavit or refuse to either have your photograph taken (or sign an Affidavit of Religious Exemption), you will not be permitted to vote.
+It is important to know that if an election worker cannot identify you and you refuse to complete any portion of the Challenged Voter Affidavit or refuse to either have your photograph taken or sign an Affidavit of Religious Exemption, you will not be permitted to vote.